 Located at a distance of 268 kilometres from Bangalore, Abbey Falls is a majestic waterfall in Coorg which is part of the river Kaveri.
 It is surrounded by greenery and coffee and spice plantations.
 While standing on the hanging bridge next to the waterfall, you can smell the aromatic coffee and spices.
 You easily access this waterfall by road and walk the remaining distance to the waterfall on foot.
 To see the pristine water drop from a height of 70 feet amidst the green surroundings is a sight worth seeing.
 It is advisable to not take a dip in the waterfall as this could be dangerous.

 Located at a distance of 157 kilometres from the city of Bangalore, Horsley Hills is a hill resort in the Chittoor district of the state of Andhra Pradesh.
 The hills have a legend behind it according to which it was home to an old saint woman who was fed by elephants but historically, the hills have been named after a British official W.D.
 Horsley who lived there in 1870.
-The lush green Horsley Hills is home to around 133 species of birds and exotic trees.
+The lush green Horsley Hills is the perfect place to visit near Bangalore in monsoons to see around 133 species of birds and exotic trees.
 Situated at a height of 1,265 metres, this hill station is visited by tourists as it is quite cooler as compared to the surrounding areas and offers an amazing view of the entire valley.
 While here, you can also pay a visit to the nearby Gurramkonda fort and the Wind Rock slope.

 At a distance of 263 kilometres from the city of Bangalore, Mullayanagiri is a wonderful trek to partake in.
 Mullayanagiri lies at an altitude of 1,930 metres, named after the Saint Mulappa Swamy whose tomb is situated on top of the peak.
 This is the highest peak in the state of Karnataka.
 The view from the top of the peak of the entire Western Ghats are enthralling and make the climb worth the trouble.
 It is a moderate level and a short, 2-day trek and can be completed over the weekend.
 The trek starts from Sarpandari and takes you through green forest trails, waterfalls and offers great picturesque views on the way.

 Situated at a distance of approximately 250 kilometres from Bangalore, Masinagudi is part of the Mudumalai National Park and Wildlife Sanctuary.
 This is a tiger reserve which houses a variety of fauna which includes the Bengal Tiger, Indian Leopard, striped hyena, golden jackal, Indian elephants, and a wide variety of flora.
-This is a wonderful place for nature and wildlife enthusiasts and perfect for a weekend getaway from Bangalore monsoons.
+This is a wonderful place to visit near Bangalore in monsoons for nature and wildlife enthusiasts.
 You can indulge in safaris or bird watching and hope to catch a glimpse of the wildlife of the reserve.

 Located in the Shimoga district of Karnataka, Agumbe is a village which is known for its picturesque green landscape.
-It is situated at a distance of 348 kilometres from Bangalore and is also known as the ?Cherrapunji of the South?.
+It is situated at a distance of 348 kilometres from Bangalore and is also known as the 'Cherrapunji of the South'.
 The village is surrounded by various waterfalls, streams, rainforests and a variety of medicinal plants.
 While here, you can take part in hikes and treks through the quaint and serene village to witness the beauty of Agumbe.
 You can climb up to the sunset point which offers a magnificent view of the sun setting over the Arabian Sea.
-You can easily drive up to the village and then go on foot to witness the green surroundings and make the most of your trip.
+You can easily drive up to this place near Bangalore in monsoons and then go on foot to witness the green surroundings and make the most of your trip.

 Known For : Killiyur Falls | Emerald Lake, Yercaud | Bear's Cave